mortizm1988/PhD_accounting_governance/slides.md

 Some stakeholders may be more aware of other sources of information that are less costly to process than the financial disclosures.

- - financial analysts
+ - financial analysts's reports
- - business press
+ - business press articles

 #### Research Opportunities:
 - peer reporting